-Two hours lab per week.
-This course is for experienced volleyball players and is designed to give instruction in advanced techniques and game strategies.
-Students will receive improvement through supervised instruction and participation.
-Course may be taken twice for credit.
-(CSU) (UC Credit limitation) (Degree credit) CSU GE
+Three hours lab per week.
+This course is designed for experienced volleyball players and is designed to give instruction in advanced techniques and game strategies.
+This course may be taken twice for credit.
+(CSU) (UC Credit Limitation) (Degree Credit) CSU GE